slack-alert-logo.jpg

 {{- end }}

-Now we'll define our title.
-The title consists of the status and in the case that the status is firing, then we'll add how many alerts are triggered.
-The alert name will be next to it.
+Now define the title.
+The title consists of the status, and if the status is firing, it includes the number of triggered alerts.
+The alert name is next to it.

 {{ define "slack.title" -}}